theallen77/streaming/README.md

 **IF YOU WANT TO ADD A SITE, FOLLOW THESE STEPS**

-1. Type a asterisk * then a space
+1. Pick which section your site belongs in, now pick a spot and type a asterisk * then a space
 2. Now type the name of your site in brackets []
 3. Make your url short using tinyurl.com
 4. Put your tinyurl url in parenthesis ()